-- For Google Home, touch the microphone mute button on the back of Google Home.
+- For Google Home: On the back of the device, touch the microphone mute button.
 Your Assistant will say whether the microphone is muted.

-- For Google Nest Mini (2nd gen) and Google Home Mini (1st gen), toggle the mic switch on the side of the device.
+- For Google Nest Mini (2nd gen) and Google Home Mini (1st gen): On the side of the device, toggle the mic switch.
 Your Assistant will say whether the microphone is muted.

-- For Google Nest displays, use the switch on the back of your display to turn off the microphone.
+- For Google Nest displays: On the back of your display, use the switch to turn on the microphone.
 Your Assistant will say whether the microphone is muted.

-- The LED dots on the top of your Google Nest or Home device spins or blinks when you say “Ok Google” or "Hey Google."
+- The LED dots on top of your speaker or display will spin or blink when you say “Ok Google” or "Hey Google."

-- If your Assistant answers other questions, try asking the unanswered question in a different way.
+- If your Assistant answers other questions, try to ask the unanswered question in a different way.